 The world is, in fact, safer, more hospitable, more open and accepting than non-travelers could ever imagine.
 If only people everywhere could realize that on the opposite side of the globe are people not so different, so foreign, as they might believe.

-Let’s make 2017 the year of traveling fearlessly.
+The Matador Network team put together this list of best places to travel so that you can make 2017 the year of traveling fearlessly.
 These places are just starting points.
 The next step is taking action.
-We hope to see you on the road.
+Here are 35 of the world’s best places to travel in 2017:

 Jordan is a place of supernatural beauty.
 Imagine Yosemite as a desert with super luxury tented camps.
 That’s a bit how Wadi Rum feels.
 And Petra is so ancient you could use the Bible as your guidebook rather than a Lonely Planet.
 Beyond these obvious destinations, there’s also Al Salt, Jarash, and Amman.
 Travel here with an open mind, and get ready for and a hospitality that will blow away any expectations.
 Photo by Scott Sporleder.